evmos/docs/docs/develop/smart-contracts/evm-extensions/ibc-transfer.md

     ```solidity
     /// @dev Returns the remaining number of tokens that spender will be allowed to spend on behalf of owner through
     /// IBC transfers.
-This is an empty by array.
+This is an empty array by default.
     /// @param owner The address of the account owning tokens.
     /// @param spender The address of the account able to transfer the tokens.
     /// @return allocations The remaining amounts allowed to spend for